 BETH 315C/415C: Health and Health Care: A Comparative Perspective: Costa Rica and the United States.
 Course and Community Service in Costa Rica: December 27, 2014-January 4, 2015: Bahia Ballena; January 4-10, 2015: San Jose.
 Approved for Global and Cultural Diversity Credit, College of Arts and Sciences; Approved for Humanities Credit, School of Engineering

 This course is open to undergraduate, graduate, and post-graduate students from any discipline.
-Prior to the trip, students attend six hours of lectures at Case Western Reserve University.
-Following the trip, students meet with instructors for an additional two hours, and will be expected to complete an original research essay.
+Prior to the trip, students attend two Saturday classes: the first at Cuyahoga Valley National Park and the second on the CWRU campus.
+Following the trip, students meet with instructors for an additional class for group presentations, and will be expected to complete an original research essay.

 The course will be integrated with community service experiences.